-And in the blue corner, weighing in at an annual maximum of £20,000 of savings per person, with an upcoming deadline of 5 April, it’s the individual savings account better known as … ISAs!
+And in the blue corner, weighing in at an annual maximum of £20,000 of savings per person, it’s the individual savings account better known as … ISAs!

 Climate change is pummelling the planet with forest fires, freak floods and heat domes.
 But here come ISAs, fighting back like a tough, workaday slugger.
 A strait-laced way to seek a return on your hard-earned cash, ISAs are throwing loads of small punches, giving them an edge.
 Realistically though, is there any contest?

 Research has shown that investing in green and ethical funds can be one of the most powerful ways to bring about collective, meaningful change, without sacrificing returns.
 Analysis of 745 Europe-based sustainable equity funds from data provider Morningstar has shown that six out of 10 delivered higher returns than their non-sustainability focused counterparts over the last 10 years.

 What’s more, research has shown that “greening” your investments is 27 times more effective at reducing your carbon footprint than the combination of ditching flying, using an environmentally friendly energy provider and eating a plant-based diet.

 And this is why Clim8 is stepping into the ring.
 The new, green investment platform aims to put billions of pounds into clean energy and into truly sustainable companies to help floor climate catastrophe.

 “By stopping the greenwashing and investing only in companies that are leading the way in areas like clean energy, electric mobility and sustainable food, we can target our investments for the greatest possible good,” says Duncan Grierson, CEO of Clim8.
 “Nothing less will do.”